SashaCroatia/HardestMaze/README.md

 ## Project Template: AI Algorithm Comparison

 This repository serves as the template for your course project.
 Below is a guide to the structure of the project and the purpose of each file.
-(Replace the details with your project details)
+As you progress, you should add details about your specific project (e.g., "This file contains the implementations of the X, Y, and Z algorithms").

 ---